ccy7701/pf-visualiser/docs/spec-coh-projection.md

 * closing COH may be negative
 * salary arrears means exact one-month lag
 * EPF is based on gross salary only
+* SOCSO L24 is scenario-local, opt-in, and never applies before June 2026
 * budget selection is month-specific via `monthly_budget_selection`
 * budget profiles are arbitrary saved plans keyed by profile ID
 * if a month has no valid selected budget profile, the first saved profile is used